magao-x/handbook/operating/remote/mac.rst

    [xsup@xvm ~]$ cameraGUI camwfs &

-To get some windows that behave like normal macOS windows (except that they all belong to the XQuartz application).
+Now the MagAO-X GUI windows can behave like normal macOS windows (except that they all belong to the XQuartz application).

 .. image:: rtimv_mac_x11.png